cronvel/hyper-markdown-pdf/documentation.md

 # Hyper PDF

-This package has been moved to [Hyper PDF](https://www.npmjs.com/package/hyper-pdf).
+This package is deprecated, it has been moved to [Hyper PDF](https://www.npmjs.com/package/hyper-pdf).